ninamohammed/Robot-control-user-interface/README.md

 # Robot-control-user-interface
 ### Project Description :

-Building an HTM page that contains a user interface that displays five buttons to control the robot's movement (button movements (right - left - up - down - stop)) and building a php page to store and read data from the databases.
+Building an HTM page that contains a user interface that displays five buttons to control the robot's movement (button movements (right - left - Forward - Backwards - stop)) and building a php page to store and read data from the databases.
 Each button has an abbreviation of the first letter of its name, such as the Right button.
 The letter R is kept in the Right_R column in the database.

 ### Project build by :